gopinathsjsu/individual-project-madhurimaDani/README.md

 <br>

 #### Design Patterns Implemented:
 - Singleton: InMemoryStorage class is used to create in memory cache for storing inventory and card data.
-Instance of this class is returned by calling its getInsance method.
+Instance of this class is returned by calling its getInsance() method.
 - Builder: OrderBuilder class used to build the Order object by calling its build method.
-- Strategy: SuccessOutputStrategy and ErrorOutputStrategy clasess implement OutputFileWriter interfaces's write method to print appropriate messages on console.
-ResultWriter class calls chosen startegy's write method to print appropriate message.
+- Strategy: SuccessOutputStrategy and ErrorOutputStrategy classes implement OutputFileWriter interfaces's write method to print appropriate messages on console.
+ResultWriter class calls chosen strategy's write method to print appropriate message.

 <br>